Thanks for your RSVP. Our registration is closed now. We look forward to seeing you at the event!

 1. What one should know before joining a non-profit Board?

 2. How does one get to be invited to be a Board member?

 3. What opportunities are there for full time engagement with a non-profit organization following a career transition.

-Our panelists are: Lorna Aaron, CEO and President of A&L Management Group, Paul Boudreau, Principal of Paul Boudreau & Associates, Dennis Miller, President of Dennis C. Miller Associates, Inc., Jane Hanson, Co-founder of Partners for Women and Justice and Rebecca Perkins, President and CEO, The Perkins Partnership.
+Our panelists are: Lorna Aaron, CEO and President of A&L Management Group, Ellen Dotto, Secretary of the Board of Trustees and Board of Governors of Union County College, Jane Hanson, Co-founder of Partners for Women and Justice, Dennis Miller, President of Dennis C. Miller Associates, and Rebecca Perkins, President and CEO, The Perkins Partnership.